ttkorhonen/e3pages/docs/design/4_build_process.md

 A real tree is of course orders of magnitude larger than the above example, with many instances of `MODULE`, and potentially multiple `MODULE_VERSION`s for some modules, and would not fit very well on this page.

-One benefit of having this approach is that we easily can "keep tabs" of what version (of base and *require*) a module has been built for.
+One benefit of having this approach is that we easily can "keep tabs" of what version (of EPICS base and *require*) a module has been built for.
 We can thus fairly easily move from using e.g., *asyn* 4.36.0 with base 7.0.3.1 and *require* 3.2.0 to using *asyn* 4.41.0 with the same versions of base and *require*, or use the same version of *asyn* with base 7.0.5 with *require* 3.4.1.
 Once we have migrated away from older versions, we can simply delete that entire sub-tree.

 Each `MODULE` will then, as indicated above, contain all of the built versions of that module.
 This could look like the following: